zenrosadira/abap-tbox-csvman/README.md

   - `cl_abap_format=>a_right` *to justify text on the right.*

 ## Fields Properties
 :office_worker: **Ok cool.
 These are global configuration, valid for all the fields, aren't they?
-What if I want to set some format property to one field and a different property to another?.**
+What if I want to set some format property to one field and a different property to another?**

 :mage: You can restrict the application of the previous methods to a single field by calling `field( )` method first, also chaining other methods, e.g.: